Main Menu

 Hypoallergenic: Like both of their parent breeds, they have low-shed, hypoallergenic coats.Extra Grooming: Like all Doodle dogs, these dogs require regular combing and trimming to prevent their coat from getting matted.
 Because these dogs have sensitive skin, they’ll require special products and extra attention.

-Easily Trained: They are a loyal, compliant, and intelligent dog that’s loves its owners and is incredibly easy to train.Social Introvert: They love to socialize, but they get tired quickly.
+Easily Trained: They are a loyal, compliant, and intelligent dog that loves their owners and is incredibly easy to train.Social Introvert: They love to socialize, but they get tired quickly.
 Your large dog may have a hard time making it through parties and other extended social encounters.

 Giant Schnoodles are large dogs with soft eyes, big paws, and coats of silky and curly hair.
 These dogs are quite tall and usually stand around 28 inches at the shoulder.
 Male dogs usually weigh significantly more than their female counterparts; the maximum weight for a female is 75 pounds, but the maximum weight for a male is 110 pounds.